 Project Manager / Knowledge Management Specialist

-Mariah Mateo Sarpong has been a member of the MIC team since 2012.
+Mariah Mateo Sarpong has been a member of the MicroInsurance Centre at Milliman team since 2012.
 She supports the MIC@M mission through project management, backstopping, and leading the firm’s communications and knowledge management activities.
-Mariah has also has been a key researcher and coordinator for the regional microinsurance landscape studies.
-Mateo Sarpong's international development experience includes projects in St. Kitts and Nevis, Costa Rica, Uganda, and Sierra Leone as well as a Vittana fellowship in the microfinance sector in Ghana.
+Mariah has also has been a key researcher and coordinator for regional microinsurance landscape studies.
+Her international development experience includes projects in St. Kitts and Nevis, Costa Rica, Uganda, and Sierra Leone as well as a Vittana fellowship in the microfinance sector in Ghana.
 She holds a Master’s in Community Development Policy and Practice from the Carsey School of Public Policy, University of New Hampshire and a Bachelor's degree in Anthropology and Spanish from Lawrence University.
-Mateo Sarpong is bilingual in English and Spanish and is based out of Milwaukee, WI, U.S.

 Project Support and Research Intern

 Dinardo Rodríguez is a native Spanish speaker who was born and raised in Monte Cristi, Dominican Republic.
-Dinardo attends Lawrence University in Appleton, WI as a Posse Scholar, where he studies International Relations with minors in Latin American Studies and Innovation & Entrepreneurship.
-Rodríguez has had experiences in the realm of finance before, holding internship positions for both Deutsche Bank and Pricewaterhouse Coopers prior to his time at the MicroInsurance Centre.
-Dinardo is excited to take those experiences and learn to apply them to the microfinance space – specifically microinsurance.
+He attends Lawrence University in Appleton, WI as a Posse Scholar, where he studies International Relations with minors in Latin American Studies and Innovation & Entrepreneurship.
+Dinardo has had experiences in the realm of finance before, holding internship positions for both Deutsche Bank and Pricewaterhouse Coopers prior to his time at the MicroInsurance Centre at Milliman.
+He is excited to take those experiences and learn to apply them to the microfinance space – specifically microinsurance.

-Clémence is an independent consultant currently working with several organizations, including the MicroInsurance Centre and Denis Garand and Associates.
+Clémence is an independent consultant currently working with several organizations, including the MicroInsurance Centre at Milliman and Denis Garand and Associates.
 An actuary by training, she has spent fifteen years working in the field of general insurance, including eight years on microinsurance.

 She has substantial on-site product development experience as well, and has worked with micro-finance institutions (MFIs), insurers, rural banks, NGOs, UN agencies, World Bank and has provided in-country technical assistance and training to projects in more than 30 countries in Africa, Asia, Latin America and Europe.
 Over the past three years, she has been focusing on agriculture insurance and CAT insurance.
 In addition to her general expertise in microinsurance, Clémence also has specific competencies in actuarial sciences, product design and insurance programme evaluation.